The world's greatest symbol of love and devotion

 Ladakh

-Nestled in the northern state of Jammu and Kashmir is one of India’s most remote and sparsley populated areas.
+Nestled in the northern territory of Jammu and Kashmir is one of India’s most remote and sparsley populated areas.
 Ladakh, often referred to as Little Tibet, is a land of snowcapped mountains, vast barren plateaus and deep turquoise lakes.

 Discover more